nfvlabs/openvim/charm/openvim/layer-openvim/README.md

 # Usage

     juju deploy mysql
-    juju deploy openvim-controller
+    juju deploy openvim
     juju deploy openvim-compute
-    juju relate mysql openvim-controller
+    juju relate mysql openvim
-    juju relate openvim-compute openvim-controller
+    juju relate openvim-compute openvim

 # Creating and starting a VM

-The openvim-controller charm will create a default tenant, image, flavor, and networks, but you'll want to add your own VM when you're ready to deploy.
+The openvim charm will create a default tenant, image, flavor, and networks, but you'll want to add your own VM when you're ready to deploy.
 This charm generates a basic VM yaml definition for you if you'd like to launch one quickly.
-First, ssh into your openvim-controller box:
+First, ssh into your openvim box:

     juju ssh openvim-contrller/0 # may not be zero, find instance id with `juju status`.